Viktorija Golubic: 2017–20: Wimbledon third round, WTA 125 title

-2021: Wimbledon quarterfinal & top 50
+2021: WTA final, Major quarterfinal, top 50

 After qualifying for the main-draw at the Lyon Open in March, Golubic defeated Vera Lapko, Caroline Garcia, Greet Minnen and second seed Fiona Ferro to make it through to the final.
 She lost the championship match to fellow qualifier Clara Tauson.
 Two weeks later, again as a qualifier, at the Monterrey Open, she overcame fellow qualifier Anna Kalinskaya in the quarterfinals and eighth seed Ann Li in the last four, before losing to Leylah Fernandez in the final.

 In May, Golubic won the title at the WTA 125 Saint Malo Open, defeating Jasmine Paolini in the final.

 Moving onto the grass-court season, she made it into the quarterfinals at Eastbourne, where she lost to Anett Kontaveit in three sets.
 Ranked world No. 66 at Wimbledon, Golubic reached her first major quarterfinal, defeating 23rd seed Madison Keys in the fourth round to set up a last eight match against eighth seed Karolína Plíšková which she lost in straight sets.
-Having won 43 matches already in 2021, Golubic guaranteed herself a top-50 debut with this breakthrough run, moving 18 places to world No. 48 on 12 July 2021, having never passed the third round of this major before.
+Having won 43 matches already in 2021, Golubic guaranteed herself a top 50 debut with this breakthrough run, moving 18 places to world No. 48 on 12 July 2021, having never passed the third round of this major before.

 In October at the rescheduled event in Indian Wells, she overcame sixth seed Maria Sakkari in the second round, only to lose her next match to qualifier Anna Kalinskaya.

 2022–23: Indian Wells fourth round

 Golubic began her 2022 season at Melbourne, where she made the quarterfinals but lost to second seed and eventual champion Simona Halep.

-At the 2022 Indian Wells Open, she reached the fourth round at a WTA 1000-level for the first time in her career, before losing to Elena Rybakina.
+At the 2022 Indian Wells Open, she reached the fourth round at a WTA 1000-level for the first time in her career, but lost to Elena Rybakina.

 Seeded ninth, Golubic defeated lucky loser Yana Morderger and Fiona Ferro to make it into the quarterfinals at the 2022 Strasbourg Open, losing in the last eight to Océane Dodin.

 A win via retirement over second seed Emma Raducanu, followed by successes against Heather Watson and fifth seed Ajla Tomljanović, saw Golubic reach the semifinals at the 2022 Nottingham Open, at which point her run was ended by sixth seed Alison Riske.
 She was runner-up at the 2022 WTA 125 Rouen Open, losing to Maryna Zanevska in the final.

 At the 2023 Nottingham Open, she defeated Jil Teichmann and fourth seed Donna Vekić to make it through to the quarterfinals, where she lost to qualifier Heather Watson.
 Golubic won the 2023 WTA 125 Rouen Open, defeating Erika Andreeva in the final.